-Special rules apply to assets inherited from decedents who died in 2010.
+Special rules apply to assets inherited from 2010 decedents.

 As a general rule, stock or other assets held by a decedent take a basis equal to their fair market value on the date of death.
 (For more on this rule, see Inherited Stock.)
 The rule is helpful in two ways.
 Executors and beneficiaries often have difficulty finding records that would be needed to establish the basis of assets the decedent held for many years, or in some cases decades.
 The basis adjustment rule eliminates the need to do so.
 What’s more, while assets may decline in value (and therefore receive a lower basis as a result of this rule), it more often happens that the date-of-death value is higher than the original cost of the asset.
 In this common scenario, basis is stepped up despite the fact that no one has paid tax on the increase in value.